PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 13:21:44
+Last updated: 2024-04-08 13:22:17
-Random Quote: The accident is well under control. - Viktor Bryukhanov
+Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman